STEPHEN ALEMAIS, SHORTSTOP

 The Pirates had a shortstop logjam at the upper levels, with Adrian Valerio headed to Bradenton and Cole Tucker at Altoona.
 The Pirates dealt with the problem by installing Alemais at second base with the Curve.
 He was there all year and was voted the Eastern League’s best defensive second baseman.
 At the plate, he continued the toned down approach of the previous year.
 He hit for a decent average, maintained a good walk rate and didn’t strike out very much, but hit for very little power.
 He had a big platoon split, posting an .817 OPS against LHPs and .654 against RHPs.

-Alemais should move up to Indianapolis in 2019, along with Tucker, which would keep him at second base.
+Alemais will return to Altoona in 2019, although that at least will allow him to move back to short.
 He has the defensive ability to make the majors at least as a backup, but he’ll need to produce something at the plate.